 As part of the medical team, a chartered physiotherapist with a special interest in paediatric musculo-skeletal conditions has a private practice on site.
 This service is a private arrangement between the physio and parents, who will be invoiced directly.
 Contact details can be obtained from the Surgery.

 We also have a private podiatrist, who attends approximately twice a month.
-Contact details from Surgery.
+Contact details can again be obtained from the Surgery.

-The School Nurses are in Surgery 8.00am-6.00pm Monday to Friday, and from 8.00am-5.00pm Saturdays.
-We operate an “open door” policy which ensures that children and staff have access to care at all times during the school day.
-When Surgery is unattended, there is a voicemail facility for messages.
-At night and at the weekends, an out of hours service is available for houseparents and the 111 service can be contacted.
+The School Nurses are in Surgery 8.00am-6.00pm, Monday to Friday, and from 8.00am-5.00pm on Saturdays.
+We operate an “open door” policy, which ensures that children and staff have access to care at all times during the school day.
+When the Surgery is unattended, there is a voicemail facility for messages.
+At night and at the weekends, an out-of-hours service is available for houseparents and the 111 service can be contacted.

 In the event of an emergency, staff will make every reasonable effort to contact parents or legal guardians before permitting treatment to proceed, as advised by the medical authorities present.

 It is recommended that children are registered with a home dentist and dental checks are carried out in school holidays.
 In an emergency, care can be provided by a local dental practice.

 If your child has a significant illness or injury when at home, please inform the Surgery so we can keep up-to-date with your child’s health needs to ensure the best care.